 The Fibrecrafts Dischargeable Acid Dyes and Illuminating Acid Dyes increase the range of patterning and effects available.
 The dyes work like this; the dischargeable acid dyes have a low resistance to bleaching.
 They are easily removed from fabric while the illuminating dyes have a high resistance to bleaching.
 The image shows discharge printing on dischargeable black velvet.

-Another method of discharging is to make a discharge paste from 1 part soda ash to 4 parts spectralite and then applying heat by ironing.
+Another method of discharging is to make a discharge paste from 1 part Soda Ash to 4 parts Thiourea Dioxide and then applying heat by ironing.
 This gives you time to watch the discharge process and stop it when the fabric has discharged to a colour that you want.
 For example, black will go through different phases of colour loss.
 You can stop the process at any time by rinsing the fabric in cool water.

 Modern irons are very limited in the highest temperature they can achieve.
 This may be below that required to set dyes or discharge.
 If you are finding problems with this, it may help to check through garage sales for an old iron for your work.